Know Your Rights

 If the seller fails to notify the consumer of his intention to repossess the goods within 20 days after cancellation, the consumer may not be forced to return the goods at a later date.
 The consumer is not obliged to return goods to the seller until he has recovered either his money, his note, or both.

-*If you have other questions, or believe you have been "ripped off," contact your Better Business Bureau or the Attorney General's Consumer Protection office nearest you.
-We're here to help you.
+- If you have other questions, or believe you have been "ripped off," contact the Better Business Bureau or the Texas Attorney General's Consumer Protection Office nearest you.
+They are here to help consumers.